Author Journey

 After my gorgeous boy arrived, my priorities shifted.
 Yours might, too, if you had a near-death experience, and a near-life experience, all at the same time.
 I stepped down from my job in corporate communications to care for my darling, and in between naptime and playtime I began to write.

 That’s not entirely true – I’ve always been a writer.
-Only, before, I was too afraid to share my work.
+Only, before, I was too afraid to share my work, too worried to put in the time until time nearly escaped me.
 Now, what do I have to be afraid of?